 Reporting issues have been identified over the last decade for some artisanal fleets, including troll lines from Madagascar, small-scale purse seine and handline fisheries from Mozambique, as well as for the fresh longline fishery of Tanzania which operated between 2011 and 2014.
 Furthermore, catches of Indonesian artisanal fisheries have been annually re-estimated since the early 2010s based on fixed species compositions that depend on each fishing gear and were derived from samples mostly collected in the 2000s (Moreno et al. 2012).
-In 2022, the percentage of bigeye tuna catches fully or partially reported to the Secretariat was 81%.
+In 2023, the percentage of bigeye tuna catches fully or partially reported to the Secretariat was 83%.
+Data for 2023, indicated a drop in quality, attributed to the estimation of Indonesia for the coastal fisheries.

-Figure 11: Annual retained catches (metric tonnes; t) of bigeye tuna estimated by quality score (barplot) and percentage of retained catch fully/partially reported to the IOTC Secretariat (lines with dots) for all fisheries (a) and by type of fishery (b), in the period 1950-2022
+Figure 11: Annual retained catches (metric tonnes; t) of bigeye tuna estimated by quality score (barplot) and percentage of retained catch fully/partially reported to the IOTC Secretariat (lines with dots) for all fisheries (a) and by type of fishery (b), in the period 1950-2023